Part One

 Nicholas

-It was Doc Howitt examined Margrit's body
+It was Doc Howitt examined Margrit's bodyafter she'd been found

 by the fence with her skirts up next morning...